Ifescohub/crypto-currency/README.md

 Still trying to learn how to control the element on scroll even better.
 I still have a lot to improve on in javascript.

-### Useful resources
+### Useful resource

-- [resource](https://webdesign.tutsplus.com/tutorials/animate-on-scroll-with-javascript--cms-36671) - This help me a lot while trying to wrap my head around how to use vanilla javascript to create the animation on scroll.
+- [webdesign.tutsplus.com/tutori...](https://webdesign.tutsplus.com/tutorials/animate-on-scroll-with-javascript--cms-36671) - This help me a lot while trying to wrap my head around how to use vanilla javascript to create the animation on scroll.
 It helped to simplify the process

 ## Author